vasnesterov/vasnesterov.github.io/compute_asymptotics.md

 ## High-level idea of the tactic

-The purpose of the tactic is to prove asymptotic goals about numerical functions, in particular limits at infinity.
+The purpose of the tactic is to prove asymptotic goals about numerical functions.
 For example:

 ```lean
 import Mathlib.Tactic.ComputeAsymptotics.Main